Textualize/textual/docs/guide/reactivity.md

 !!! note

-    Data bindings works in a single direction.
+    Data binding works in a single direction.
     Setting `time` on the app updates the clocks.
     But setting `time` on the clocks will *not* update `time` on the app.